dr-matt-smith/pdo-crud-for-free-repositories/README.md

     $this->deleteAll();
 ```

-any SQL provided as a parameter is passed threough to `createTable(...)`.
+any SQL provided as a parameter is passed through to `createTable(...)`.

 Then in our migration code (for example) we can drop the old table and create a new one as follows: